Scholar Commons

 Investigating how the tourism industry has taken green and sustainable measures- a case study of uk.

-Research Aim: This study will investigate the various aspects of the UK tourism industry towards making green and sustainable measures for the environmental benefits.
+Research Aim: This study will investigate the various aspects of the UK tourism industry geared towards making green and sustainable measures for environmental benefits.
 It will also look into the consumer’s perspective towards green tourism and its positive and negative impacts on the tourism industry and the tourists.
-It is also helping you develop a better understanding of the concept of a green environment and its influence on the tourism industry.
+It also helps you better understand the concept of a green environment and its influence on the tourism industry.

 Environmental Management Systems and their Implementation in the UK- A Systematic Review.